 Linux: Ubuntu: Add

-ppa:subsurface/subsurface-beta to your software sources; the .deb files in that PPA can also be installed on sufficiently current versions Debian and LinuxMint; see the Downloads page and use
+ppa:subsurface/subsurface to your software sources; the .deb files in that PPA can also be installed on sufficiently current versions Debian and LinuxMint; see the Downloads page and use

-http://ppa.launchpad.net/subsurface/subsurface-beta/ubuntu to get our latest beta version.
+http://ppa.launchpad.net/subsurface/subsurface/ubuntu to get our latest release version.